tylertitsworth/5th-age-srd/Classes/Paladin.md

 Once per day, move yourself to the start of the initiative order at the start of a round, after the escalation die is increased.

+#### Zealous Smite

-**Zealous Smite (Smite Power):** Make two Smite Evil attacks against two different enemies you are engaged with.
+Make two Smite Evil attacks against two different enemies you are engaged with.